 Long gone are the days when you either parked on the verge or took your chances driving as far as you could along the deteriorating track north towards Sandwood Bay.
-Now you leave your car in the car park at Blairmore and go through the gate opposite on foot.
+Now you leave your car in the car park at Blairmore and go through the gate opposite.
+(Continues below image...)

 The walk to Sandwood Bay is just over four miles long (the 4½ miles stated on the gate is a little pessimistic), and has very little to commend it save the knowledge that it is taking you to the best beach in the country.
 It's a gently undulating moorland route punctuated by lochs and lochans.
 The land rises behind the cliffs to the west and you get no view of the sea en route.
-Views to the east extend distantly to Cranstackie, and south east to Foinaven.
+Views to the east extend distantly to Cranstackie, and south-east to Foinaven.
 But for the most part, this is four miles you simply have to cover.

 There are no false summits on a fairly flat walk like this.
 But as your expectations grow, the final stretch of the approach to Sandwood Bay always takes longer than you expect.
-You know when you are almost there when the path passes between two wooden stakes in the ground.
+You know you are almost there when the path passes between two wooden stakes driven into the ground.
 Shortly afterwards you crest a rise and the sound of the sea hits you at the same time as you see the views across Sandwood Loch and over to the northern end of Sandwood Bay.
 Then it's simply a matter of the descent over the remaining open ground and the broad expanse of dunes to get to the beach itself.

 If you can bring yourself to look to your right as you cross this stretch, you'll see the roofless remains of Sandwood Cottage.
 And you might want to watch out for the ghost of a mariner who used to knock at the windows of the cottage on stormy nights.
 According to one story he is all that remains of an Armada galleon that foundered here complete with its treasure and which, it is said, is still buried in the sand dunes awaiting discovery.
 Another version dresses him in a cap and mariner's reefer jacket and has him walking the dunes.
 Comparing photos from different visits shows that at some point since 2010 the cottage's south-east gable has collapsed, together with the chimney that topped the central wall within the building.

-In his book "Highways and Byways in the West Highlands" published in 1935, Seton Gordon says "I was astonished at the number of wrecks which lie on the fine sand of this bay.
+In his book "Highways and Byways in the West Highlands" published in 1935, Seton Gordon says: "I was astonished at the number of wrecks which lie on the fine sand of this bay.
 All of them are old tragedies: since the placing of a lighthouse on Cape Wrath just over a hundred years ago no vessel has been lost here.
 Some of the vessels lie almost buried in the sand far above the reach of the highest tide."
 We've never found any trace of the wrecks he mentions, though the tip of Cape Wrath lighthouse, six miles away, can be seen just peering over the rising ground to the north.

 And when you have regretfully turned your back on this superb place and made the walk back to the car park (which always seems longer than the walk out), keep a look out for the donation box placed there by the Bay's owners, the John Muir Trust.
 Helping them helps keep this special place special.